msdauris/aws-bootcamp/README.md

 - 🕵️ Queried structured data from S3 using Athena

-# AWS Workshop Complete Network Setup Guide
+# AWS Workshop Complete Network Setup Guide - for facilitators.

 ## Overview
 This comprehensive setup provides pre-configured networking infrastructure for the AWS Compute & Storage workshop, eliminating common networking issues and allowing students to focus on core AWS services.